jflamy/owlcms4/docs/Jury.md

-In order to use a jury, in the current version, you need 3 or 5 refereeing devices connected to the computer running the Jury console.
+The jury is operated from the Jury Console page.
+In order to use a Jury  you need 3 or 5 keypad devices connected to the computer running the Jury Console.
 You may optionally have a separate keypad for the jury president (see below) in order to initiate deliberation and transmit decisions.

 The jury console is started from the "run a lifting group" page.

 ![010_Ref](img/Refereeing/010_Ref.png)

-The juror devices are programmed just like for the referees, except that jury 4 uses keys 7 and 8, and jury 5 uses the keys 9 and 0.
-As for the referees, even-numbered keys mean "red".
+## Jury Console

 The jury console operates according to IWF rules: